transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for Activity

-<a name='T-TransCelerate-SDR-RuleEngineV2-BiomedicalConceptSurrogateValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-BiomedicalConceptPropertyValidator'></a>
-## BiomedicalConceptSurrogateValidator `type`
+## BiomedicalConceptPropertyValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary